MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 ---------------------------------
 The Optical Constants Database

-Run by the NASA Ames Astrophysics and Astrochemistry Laboratory.
+Run by the NASA AMES Astrophysics and Astrochemistry Laboratory.

 Compiles many ices and organic refractory materials.
 While none are in POSEIDON at the moment, feel free to pull constants from this website and add them.